MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-2-21-release-date-everything-you-need-to-know.md

 # New Features in Geometry Dash 2.21

 Geometry Dash 2.21 will not be as big an update as version 2.2, but will still contain a bunch of new features.
 In specific, it will contain all features that were planned for version 2.2, but rejected in order to [meet the deadline for Geometry Dash 2.2](/posts/geometry-dash-2-2-might-get-delayed-to-2024/).

+These features include Versus Mode, the [second sneak peek level, Explorers](/posts/geometry-dash-new-sneak-peek-analysis/), the map, and events.
+But in addition to these features, RobTop has expressed interest in adding the following features:

+- Multiplayer mode.
+RobTop has commented about the [Globed multiplayer mod](/posts/geometry-dash-multiplayer-how-to-download-and-install/) and expressed interest in adding official multiplayer support to the game.
+- Click Between Frames.
+RobTop has also tested his own version of the popular [Click Between Frames](/posts/geometry-dash-click-between-frames-mod-download-and-install/) mod.
+While his version [will not be the same](/posts/geometry-dash-2-207-news-multiplayer-click-between-frames-ignore-damage-fix/), if implemented, it should even the playing field for all Geometry Dash players, regardless of device.
+- More Gauntlets.
+While Gauntlets are server-side, meaning new Gauntlets can be added without updating the game, that only applies to Gauntlets that already have their files in the game.
+So we may see more Gauntlets added in Geometry Dash 2.21.

+With all this in mind, what do you think of Geometry Dash 2.21?
+Do you think it will be worth the 10-months-and-counting wait, or would you like to see more features added?
+Let us know in the comments!